 Presentations can be supported with a slide deck.
 You'll approach building that PowerPoint deck differently based on the type of presentation, but the fact remains that slides are a helpful supporting tool when presenting.

 PowerPoint sometimes has a bad reputation for being a tool that presenters lean on.
-While a presentation should use slides to enhance what the presenter is saying, the slide deck isn't the presentation itself.
+While your presentation should use slides to enhance what you say, your slide deck isn't your presentation itself.
 It's just a tool that backs what you're already presenting.

 If you want to avoid beleaguering your audience with too many details and make slide decks engaging, consider these tips that'll keep your audience interested.